sultanadika/football-shop-mobile/README.md

 13. InkWell = Makes widgets clickable with ripple effect.
 14. SnackBar = Shows a temporary notification message at the bottom of the screen.
 15. MediaQuery = Accesses device screen size for responsive layout

+## What is the function of the MaterialApp widget?
+Explain why this widget is often used as the root widget.

+MaterialApp is responsible for:

+- Defining the app's theme and color scheme

+- Managing navigation between screens

+- Applying Material Design components

+- Handling localization and configuration

+It is used as the root widget because many Flutter widgets (like Scaffold, AppBar, and SnackBar) require a Material Design context provided by MaterialApp.